SymfonyCasts/symfony7/sfcasts/n-plus-one-join.md

 Coming soon...

-Okay, team, we have our `parts` table.
-The next thing you want to do is order this by the price in descending order.
-This is simple enough.
-You will use a custom query for this, which means you need to go into your `PartRepository`.
-Navigate to `src/Repository/StarshipPartRepository.php`.
-Let's create a new method here.
-You can copy this stubbed method.
-Uncomment that because you already have some good PHP doc up here.
-Now clean up down here by removing the last stub method.

-Let's name this method `findAllOrderedByPrice()`.
-You don't need the `value` anymore.
-The query builder will be very straightforward.
-Call the `StarshipPart` as `sp`.
-You don't need `andWhere` or the `setParameter()` below that.
-You do want to keep `orderBy()`, though you're going to tweak it a bit.
-So use `orderBy('sp.price', 'DESC')`.
-Get rid of `setMaxResults()` as well.
+## Let's Level Up Our `parts` Table

+Alright, fellow code warriors, we've got our `parts` table all set up and ready for action.
+But now we want to rank our parts by `price` in a descending order, because who doesn't love a good bargain hunt, right?
+This is a fairly simple task, but we're going to make it a bit more exciting by crafting a custom query.
+To do this, we'll have to dive deep into our `PartRepository`.

+## Introducing the `PartRepository`

+So, buckle up and navigate your way to `src/Repository/StarshipPartRepository.php`.
+Once we've landed, we're going to forge a new method.
+You see that stubbed method over there?
+Go ahead and copy it, then uncomment it since we already have a handy PHP doc right above.
+Give your code a little spring clean by removing the last stub method.
+Let's christen our new method `findAllOrderedByPrice()`.
+The `value` here is excess baggage we won't be needing, so let's toss that out.

+Now, we're going to build a simple query.
+You can call `sp` for `StarshipPart`.
+We can ditch the `andWhere` and the `setParameter` below that.
+We do, however, need the `orderBy`, but let's give it a little twist as `orderBy('sp.price', 'DESC')`.
+The `setMaxResults` can also take a hike.
-This is a very straightforward custom query.
-Copy the name of this method.
-Now, head over to your `PartController`.
-You'll use `findAllOrderedByPrice()` instead of `findAll()`.
+And voila, we've got a snazzy custom query.
+Let's copy the name of this method and jet off to our `PartController`.
+We'll use our shiny new method instead of the old `findAll()`.

+## Examining Our Queries

-Now what you really want to look at here are the queries for this page.
-You will notice there are nine database queries.
-The first one is what you'd expect.
-It's querying for all the `StarshipPart`s with a price in descending order.
-But what are all these other queries?
+Let's take a moment to examine the queries for this page.
+You'll notice that there are nine database queries.
+The first one is exactly what we predicted — it's querying for all the `StarshipPart`s with a price descending.
+But wait, what are all these other queries?
+We actually have one query per `Starship`.
+So, we're querying for the `Starship` here.

+## The Mystery of the N Plus One Problem

-You actually have one query per `Starship`.
-Here you're querying for the `Starship`.
-So what's happening here is you query for all the parts.
-Then when you're in the `index.html.twig` template looping over the parts, at this moment, you print out `{{ part.starship.name }}`.
-So at this moment, Doctrine says, oh no, I have the `part` data, but I don't have the `Starship` data for this `part`.
-So I better go query for it.
+Here's the plot twist: we query for all the parts, and then when we're in the template looping over the parts, the moment we print out `part.starship`, Doctrine has a light bulb moment.
+It realises it has the `part` data, but it's missing the `Starship` data for this `part`.
+So it needs to query for it.
+We end up with one query for the parts, and then an extra query for the `Starship` for each part in there.
+This is a notorious villain known as the N plus one problem.

-So you get one query for the parts.
-Then you get one extra query for the `Starship` for every single `part` in there.
-This is called the N plus one problem.
-So if you have 10 parts, you're going to end up with one query for the parts and then 10 extra queries, one query for the `Starship` for each of those parts.
-And again, this is just a performance problem and it's maybe not even that big of a deal, but it's something to be aware of.
+Think of it this way: if we have 10 parts, we're going to end up with one query for the parts and then 10 extra queries, one for the `Starship` for each of those parts.
+This is a performance problem.
+It might not seem like a big deal, but it's something we should keep an eye on.
+And the secret weapon to defeat this is a `join`.

+## The Power of `join`

- And the way you fix it is with a join.
-So in `StarshipPartRepository.php`, you're going to make your `findAllOrderedByPrice()` method a little bit fancier.
-Use `innerJoin('sp.starship', 's')`.
-The important thing here is that you are not worried about like the foreign key columns and joining like `starship_id` to `id`.
-All you have to do is join on the property.
-So you're just joining on `StarshipPart.starship` or joining on the `starship` property.
-You're aliasing the entire `Starship` table over to `s`.
+Back in our `StarshipPartRepository`, we're going to power up our `findAllOrderedByPrice()` with a `join`.
+We'll add `innerJoin('sp.starship', 's')`.
+All we have to do is join on the property.
+We're joining on `StarshipPart.starship` or joining on the `starship` property.
+We're aliasing the entire `starship` table over to `s`.

-Now, before you had nine database queries.
-Now you still have nine database queries.
-Why?
-There are two reasons to do a join.
-The first is to avoid the N plus one problem.
-And the second is to do a `where` or `orderBy()` on the join table.
-We're going to talk about that second reason really soon.

-For the N plus one problem, in addition to the join, you need to select the data over on `Starship`.
-To do that, it's really simple.
-You're going to say `addSelect('s')`.
-So it's really cool.
-You're aliasing the entire `Starship` table to `s`.
-Then with `addSelect()`, you don't select individual columns.
-You just say, hey, I just want to select the whole darn thing.

-So now you have nine database queries.
+Previously, we had nine database queries.
 Let's refresh.
+And... we still have nine database queries.
+Now, you might be scratching your head and wondering why.
+Well, there are two reasons to use a `join`.
+The first is to avoid the N plus one problem, and the second is to do a `where` or `orderBy` on the join table.
+We'll explore that second reason soon.

+To solve the N plus one problem, in addition to the `join`, we need to select the data on `Starship`.
+It's as simple as saying `addSelect('s')`.
+So we're aliasing the entire `Starship` table to `s`.
+Then with `addSelect()`, we don't bother with individual columns.
+We just say, "Hey, I want the whole shebang".

+## The Magic of `join` and `addSelect()`

-And you're down to one.
-That's incredible.
-You can see here, you are selecting from `StarshipPart`.
-You're grabbing all the data from both `Starship` and `StarshipPart`.
-And you have the `innerJoin` right there.
-Again, you don't have to worry about the details of joining on which columns.
-All you have to do is just do the join on the property.
-And Doctrine is going to take care of all those boring details for you.
+We're now down to one database query from nine.
+That's some serious magic right there.
+As you can see, we're selecting from `StarshipPart`, grabbing all the data from both `Starship` and `StarshipPart`, with the `innerJoin` sitting pretty right there.
+And the best part?
+We don't have to sweat the details of joining on which columns.
+All we have to do is just perform the `join` on the property, and Doctrine takes care of the boring details for us.

-Next, let's add a search to our page.
-And when you do that, you're going to see the second use of a join.
+Stay tuned, because next up, we're going to add a search function to our page.
+And when we do that, we're going to see the second use of a `join`.
+It's going to be a wild ride, so hang on tight!